hooray804/awesome-adblock/CONTRIBUTING.md

 To keep this list helpful for everyone, we periodically review entries and may remove them under the following circumstances:

 * The repository has been archived or abandoned (no updates or responses to critical issues for over 12 months).
-* The project is no longer open-source.
+* The project is no longer open source.
 * The link is broken (dead link) and cannot be resolved.
 * The project is found to violate our security and integrity standards.
 Any project reported and confirmed to contain malicious code, spyware, or spam will be removed immediately.